-This course focuses on techniques for the analysis and evaluation of accounting information systems, including computer-based systems.
-Topics include an introduction to accounting systems theory; analysis of accounting systems, including documentation and design theory; accounting file structure; hardware/software selection and impact on accounting systems; system life cycle, including accounting controls; and systems implementation and maintenance from the auditor's stand-point.
-This course will require use of computer resources.
+This course focuses on techniques for the analysis and evaluation of accounting information systems.
+Topics include an introduction to accounting systems, including documentation and design theory; accounting file structure; hardware/ software selection and impact on accounting systems; system life cycle, including accounting controls; and systems implementation and maintenance from the auditor's standpoint.
+This course will require use of computer resources and an audit practice set as a learning tool on how to conduct an audit.

 ACC 406 Government and Fund Accounting 3 credits Prerequisites: ACC 101, 102, 201, 202, and 303.
 Corequisite: ACC 403.